gautam0707/candle-simulator/README.md

 ## Steps to extend
 1. Add in or modify a factor, say we add `./objects/monkey.blend`.
 Ensure that the filename and the property name of the factor in Blender match.
 2. Update `properties: object_type` to include `monkey`.
-3. Rendering a version now will augment CANDLE with all variants of monkey.
+3. Rendering a version now will augment IITH-CANDLE with all variants of monkey.

 ## Conventions followed
 | Factor | Conventions |